-"Maya Reserves are radical nature reserves where nature and community are in balance."
+"Maya Reserves are radical urban nature reserves where nature and community are in balance."

-Maya Reserves seek to create a balance of caring for earth, caring for people and sharing what we have with others.
+Maya Reserves are based on the principles of permaculture and seek to create a balance of caring for earth, caring for people and sharing what we have with others.
 The specific design of the reserve and representation of each of these elements is decided in using an adaptive co-management approach with the local community using the reserve and members of the Project Maya team.

 The following are key guidelines and must be followed in the development and maintenance of a Maya Reserve.